upbound/universal-crossplane/CONTRIBUTING.md

 create a new release branch `release-X.Y` on `upbound/crossplane` based on the upstream `crossplane/crossplane` release branch.

-First, make sure to have updated the master branch first, see the section below.
+First, make sure to have updated the main branch first, see the section below.

 ```shell
 RELEASE_BRANCH=release-X.Y